-- The picture is taken and the mirror goes back down. - In very bright light such as at the beach or ski area on a sunny day, take the picture promptly after mirror lockup. - During mirror lockup, do not point the camera lens at the sun.
+- The picture is taken and the mirror goes back down. - In very bright light such as at the beach or ski ground on a sunny day, take the picture promptly after mirror lockup. - During mirror lockup, do not point the camera lens at the sun.
 The sun's heat can scorch and damage the shutter curtains. - Bulb exposures cannot be used with the self-timer.
 During the self-timer countdown, if you let go of the shutter button, there will be a shutterrelease sound.
-This is not the shutter release (no picture is taken). - During mirror lockup, the drive mode will be single shooting ( ) to override the current drive mode (single or continuous). - The mirror locks up, and after 30 seconds, it will go back down automatically.
-Pressing the shutter button completely again locks up the mirror again. - For mirror lockup shots, using Remote Switch RS-80N3 or Timer Remote Controller TC-80N3 (both optional) is recommended.
+This is not the shutter release (no picture is taken). - During mirror lockup, the drive mode will be single shooting ( ) to override the current drive mode (single or continuous). - After 30 seconds, the mirror lockup will be canceled automatically.
+Pressing the shutter button completely again locks up the mirror again. - For mirror lockup, using Remote Switch RS-80N3 or Timer Remote Controller TC-80N3 (both sold separately) is recommended.